Adaptive Fencing for the Blind

 Why not use the sabre?

-🎯 Sabre allows scoring with the side/back of the blade.
-Foil is preferred for its tip-only contact, mirroring cane technique in O&M.
+Sabre allows scoring with the side or back of the blade.
+The foil is preferred for its tip-only contact, mirroring cane technique in O&M.

 Why not use the épée?